Should You Choose an Open Adoption in Kansas?

 American Adoptions stands with experts in the assertion that greater openness in adoptions benefits everyone involved, particularly the adoptee.
 We always recommend an open adoption whenever circumstances allow.

 Can You Legally Enforce an Open Adoption in Kansas?
+[The Choice is Yours in Kansas]

 Some states allow legally enforceable Post Adoption Contact Agreements (PACAs) between birth and adoptive families, which are formal agreements to maintain contact as specified within the document.
 Kansas does not enforce PACAs at this time.
 Many PACAs in Kansas are written as informal agreements rather than binding legal documents.

-But although open adoptions in Kansas aren’t legally enforceable, American Adoptions counsels both birth and adoptive families about the importance of staying true to one’s word in an open adoption agreement.
+Although open adoptions in Kansas aren’t legally enforceable, American Adoptions counsels both birth and adoptive families about the importance of staying true to one’s word in an open adoption agreement.
 Fortunately, most birth parents and adoptive families today understand the benefits and importance of maintaining contact throughout their child’s life.
 Adoptive parents are often just as eager and committed to maintaining a relationship with you as you are with them.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.